 Dr. Waller R. Newell is a Professor of Political Science and Philosophy at Carleton University and Adjunct Fellow of the Foundation for Defense of Democracies in Washington, D.C.

-Dr. Bruce Pardy is a professor of law at Queen’s University.
+Prof. Bruce Pardy is a professor of law at Queen’s University.

 Mr. Greg Piasetzki is a Toronto-based intellectual property lawyer, a Fellow of the Intellectual Property Institute of Canada, and a citizen of the Metis Nation of Ontario.